DataSets and DataLoaders

 Concluding Remarks

 The primary purpose of this module was to serve as an introduction to preparing data and using the DataSet and DataLoader PyTorch classes.
-Again, this component of PyTorch seems to update rapidly, so you may need to consult the documentation to adjust code to match current workflows.
+Again, this component of PyTorch seems to update often, so you may need to consult the documentation to adjust code to match current workflows.
 Also, it is possible to load data without using the DataSet and DataLoader classes.
-If so, your methods would need to be able to generate tensors for each sample of the correct shape and data type and deliver the data to the training loop in batches.
+If so, your methods would need to be able to generate tensors for each sample of the correct shape and data type and deliver the data to the training loop in mini-batches.
 However, I find that it is easiest to subclass or use the DataSet and DataLoader classes and advise against trying to build a pipeline from scratch unless you are experienced with PyTorch.

 I did want to note a few tips associated with using DataSets and DataLoaders since I have found this to be one of the trickier components of the workflow.